miry/medup/README.md

 # License

-This project is under the MIT license.
+This project is under the LGPL-3.0 license.

 # TODO
 - [ ] Installation process